rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - allCdpVmInfoSort - CdpPerfDashboardSortParam: Sort Type for getting all CDP VMs for CDP performance dashboard.
     - allCdpVmInfoFilter - list of CdpPerfDashboardFilterParams: Filter Type for getting all CDP VMs for CDP performance dashboard.
 - Returns CdpVmInfoConnection.
-### chatbot
-Chatbot information.

-- There is a single argument of type GetChatbotInput.
-- Returns Chatbot.
-### chatbots
-List of chatbots.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - nameSearchFilter - System.String: String used for case-insensitive infix search on the chatbot name.
-- Returns ChatbotConnection.
-### chatbykey
-Returns the ID of the chat with the specified key and usage, or undefined if no such chat exists.

-- There are 2 arguments.
-    - chatKey - System.String: The unique key of the chat.
-    - chatUsage - ChatUsage: The usage of the chat.
-- Returns GetChatByKeyReply.
-### chatmessages
-List of messages in a chat.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - chatId - System.String: The ID of the chat.
-- Returns ChatMessageConnection.
-### chats
-List of chats.

-- There are 6 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - includeChatUsages - list of ChatUsages: The chat usages to be included from the list.
-    - excludeChatUsages - list of ChatUsages: The chat usages to be excluded from the list.
-- Returns ChatConnection.
 ### checkcloudcomputeconnectivityjobprogress
 Get details of the cloud compute connectivity check request